yandex/ozo/docs/howto.md

 }
 ```

-Let's look a little bit closer on this pretty simple asynchronous code.
+Let's look a little bit closer on this pretty simple but asynchronous code.

 ```cpp
 ozo::rows_of<std::int64_t, std::optional<std::string>> rows;
 ```

-Here we define result type as we want to see it.
+Here we define a result type.
 Practically `ozo::rows_of` is an alias on `std::vector<std::tuple<...>>`.
 And `ozo::into` is an alias on `std::back_inserter`.
-So `request()` function will fill this vector of tuples according to the database response rows.
+So `ozo::request()` function will fill this vector of tuples according to the database response rows.
+Please read the documentation for more details.

 It is _very important_ to preserve the same order of fields in request and types in the tuple (it is a little bit annoying, but there is a way to avoid it via [Boost.Hana](https://www.boost.org/doc/libs/1_66_0/libs/hana/doc/html/index.html#tutorial-introspection-adapting) or [Boost.Fusion](https://www.boost.org/doc/libs/1_66_0/libs/fusion/doc/html/fusion/adapted.html) structure adaptation).

 There is `std::optional<std::string>` at the second position of the tuple.
 This is because `name` field of the table can be _NULL_.
-Empty optional represens the _NULL_ (learn more about Nullable concept).
-If you ommit an `std::optional` then in case of _NULL_ value run-time result deserialization error will happend.
+Empty optional represents the _NULL_ (you can learn more about Nullable concept from the documentation).
+If you omit an `std::optional` then in case of _NULL_ value deserialization error could be.

-The first argument of the tuple can not be a _NULL_, so here we do not to bother about it and can ommit `std::optional`.
+The first argument of the tuple can not be a _NULL_ due to the schema, so we can omit `std::optional`.

-There is no mistake to expect nullable type for non-nullable result, but the opposite leads to run-time error in case of _NULL_ value result from database.
+In other words: there is no mistake to expect nullable type for non-nullable result, but the opposite leads to a run-time error in case of _NULL_ value received from a database.

 ```cpp
 auto conn_info = ozo::make_connection_info("host=... port=...");
 ```

 Now we need to create a connection information for database to connect to.
-This is our connection provider which can create a connection for us as it will be needed (see more information about connection provider and how to get connection).
+This is our connection source which can create a connection for us as it will be needed (you can learn more about ConnectionSource and ConnectionProvider concepts from the documentation).

 ```cpp
 const auto query = "SELECT id, name FROM users_info WHERE amount>="_SQL + std::int64_t(25);
 ```

 Here our query for database.
-There is a text with `_SQL` literal and single parameter `std::int64_t(25)`.
-Note, what the parameter will be passed as a separate binary parameter but not as a part of query text.
+There is a text with `_SQL` literal and a parameter `std::int64_t(25)`.
+Note that the parameter will be passed as a separate binary parameter, but not as part of the query text.

 Here is `request()` asynchronous function call.